Missions: Nanosatellites

 • Fifth Generation AIS Receiver – An advanced version of the Automatic Identification System (AIS) receivers developed by Kongsberg Seatex of Trondheim, Norway, as primary instruments for the first three NorSats, this miniaturized device with CubeSat form factor will receive AIS signals broadcast by large commercial maritime vessels.
 AIS enables the locations and status of ships to be tracked and monitored.
 The new NorSat-TD receiver will also be used to test the Internet of Things (IoT) in the Arctic, according to NOSA.

-NorSat-TD will be the seventh satellite developed by SFL for Norway.
+NorSat-TD is the seventh satellite developed by SFL for Norway.
 SFL built and integrated the AISSat-1 nanosatellite launched in 2010 to determine if reception of AIS signals in orbit was feasible.
 AISSat-1 proved so robust that Norway soon commissioned it as an operational ship-tracking mission.
-Subsequently, additional AISSats were built and launched and a new line of higher capacity microsatellites – the NorSats – were developed.
+Additional AISSats were built and launched and a new line of higher capacity microsatellites – the NorSats – followed.
+NorSat-4 is currently under development; an important new addition on NorSat-4 will be a low-light imaging camera.